jtmenchaca/quickcompare/README.md

   )
 ```

-It should leave you with a tidy XLSX file with something that looks like
+It should leave you with a tidy XLSX file that looks like the following:
-the following:

 ![A tidy XLSX table](man/figures/README-example-xlsx.png)